-Prior to 2009, the Pizza 73 restaurants achieved significant same restaurant sales growth from 2003, averaging 16.2% per year and, most recently, reporting same restaurant sales growth of 4.4% in 2013.
-PPL has grown the Pizza 73 restaurant system from 48 restaurants in July 2007 to 94 restaurants as of December 31, 2013.
-PPL intends to pursue initiatives supporting continued same restaurant sales growth, including ongoing development of the Pizza 73 concept to capitalize on changing customer preferences and market trends.
+Prior to 2009, the Pizza 73 restaurants achieved significant same store sales growth from 2003, averaging 16.2% per year and, most recently, reporting same store sales growth of 7.6% in 2014.
+PPL has grown the Pizza 73 restaurant system from 48 restaurants in July 2007 to 102 restaurants as of December 31, 2014.
+PPL intends to pursue initiatives supporting continued same store sales growth, including ongoing development of the Pizza 73 concept to capitalize on changing customer preferences and market trends.
 A key element of these initiatives is the Owner/Operators' commitment to periodically renovate and upgrade their restaurants.
 See "Business of PPL - Growth Strategy in Existing and New Markets" and "- Pizza 73 Ownership Structure".

-Management's strategy is to continue to drive Pizza 73 same-restaurant sales growth within its restaurant system through a combination of employing innovative marketing programs, continuing menu enhancements, increasing brand awareness and leveraging increasingly larger marketing budgets from a growing restaurant base.
+Management's strategy is to continue to drive Pizza 73 same store sales growth within its restaurant system through a combination of employing innovative marketing programs, continuing menu enhancements, increasing brand awareness and leveraging increasingly larger marketing budgets from a growing restaurant base.